markussitzmann/cirx/appsite/neon/static/neon/assets/bootstrap-5.3.0/site/content/docs/5.3/forms/form-control.md

 ---
 layout: docs
 title: Form controls
-description: Give textual form controls like `<input>`s and `<textarea>`s an upgrade with custom styles, sizing, focus states, and more.
+description: Give textual form controls like `<input>`s and `<textarea>`s an upgrade with core styles, sizing, focus states, and more.
 group: forms
 toc: true
 ---